rimzzlabs/rimzzlabs/README.md

 <br />

+> Too long to pronounce my name? you can use my first or my last name to say hi, for example: `Hi Rizki` or `Hi Citra`.

 I love to explore new things about web development-related topics, user experience, frontend architecture, and user accessibillity.

 - 🌱 I’m currently learning **Frontend Testing**